-I remember when DJ’s actually jockeyed disks, it was a sight to behold.
-Back in the day when everything was on vinyl except the commercials, which were on cart, the DJ had his or her hands full.
-Most of the songs where in the 2:30 to 3 minute range, so while the song was playing, the next song had to be cued up on the platter, the old song needed to be put back into it’s sleeve and shelved (most of the time), check the log to see what was on deck, pull the next commercial stop set, answer the phone and god forbid if the Program Director called on the hot line and it rang more than 3 times.
-And hopefully the head wasn’t too far away, that coffee went somewhere, after all.
-While all that is going on, timing, audience interaction, hitting the post and sounding fun.
+I remember when DJs actually jockeyed disks, it was a sight to behold.
+Back in the day when everything was on vinyl except the commercials, which were on the cart, the DJ had his or her hands full.
+Most of the songs were in the 2:30 to 3-minute range, so while the song was playing, the next song had to be cued up on the platter, the old song needed to be put back into its sleeve and shelved (most of the time), check the log to see what was on deck, pull the next commercial stop set, answer the phone and god forbid if the Program Director called on the hotline and it rang more than 3 times.
+And hopefully, the head wasn’t too far away, that coffee went somewhere, after all.
+While all that is going on, timing, audience interaction, hitting the post, and sounding fun.
 In spite of what Howard Stern says, it was not easy.

 Today, of course, if there is even a person in the studio, they may glance up at the computer screen every now and then to see when the next time they need to talk.
-Otherwise, they would be engaged in talking on the phone with their girl friend, texting, surfing the internet, or watching the baseball game on TV.
+Otherwise, they would be engaged in talking on the phone with their girlfriend, texting, surfing the internet, or watching a baseball game on TV.